Stickers, crowns, homework passes & other creative and fun ways to celebrate birthdays at school without food (and that kids will love!).

 Recently, a friend told me about the way her daughter’s preschool celebrated birthdays without cupcakes–and I liked it so much, I shared it on Facebook (it’s #1 on the list below).
 Lots of people chimed in with even more ideas, and so I wanted to share those here.
 These suggestions are geared toward younger children in preschool or elementary school.
 Maybe you can suggest one of these at your child’s school too!

-Food-Free Ways to Celebrate Birthdays At School:
+10 Ways to Celebrate Birthdays at School Without Food

 1. Bring in special party napkins (or party hats) to use with the usual school snack.